shiftkey/scribble/docs/code-snippets.md

 The syntax rules are:

- - No spaces in the key - use dashes
+ - No spaces in the key - use dashes if that's your thing
  - If there is a mismatch between start and end keys, or a key could not be found, you should get a build warning message.
  - Nested keys could work, if you want to really drive me insane.